 Publication Schedule Review

 Mr. Buccigross noted that the publication schedule updates for the RMQ, the WEQ, and the WGQ were contained in the meeting materials.
 Ms. Rager noted that the scheduled publication date for Version 003.2 is set for the end of the first quarter of 2020.
-Ms. Van Pelt stated that, during the Board of Directors meeting, it was discussed that the first quarter was not feasible for several reasons.
+Ms. Van Pelt stated that, during the Board of Directors meeting, it was discussed that the first quarter for publication of Version 3.2 for the WGQ was not feasible for several reasons.
 Specifically, the first quarter publication date would result in all three quadrants publishing in the same quarter; there are several standards requests that will need to be accommodated in the February Executive Committee meeting; and the recommendation for the Quadrant Electronic Delivery Mechanisms manual (QEDM) has not yet been considered due to the Sandia efforts.
 Mr. Booe stated that Ms. Rager has begun and will soon complete the compilation of the RMQ publication, and the WEQ publication would be next, as the quadrant is holding a subsequent Executive Committee meeting to wrap up its standards development efforts.
 He noted the Department of Energy request to expedite the standards and stated that NAESB has remained in contact with the agency.
 He stated that a motion could be made to make the recommendation to the Board Revenue Committee.
 Ms. Van Pelt moved to recommend to the Board Revenue Committee that Version 3.2 of the WGQ publication should be published within the second quarter.
 Ms. Hogge seconded the motion.
 Ms. McCain stated that she would rather delay the publication if a better work product would result after an additional month or two to finalize recommendations.
 Mr. Booe asked for any objections to the motion.
 None were offered.
-Ms. Rager reviewed the number final actions to be included in Version 003.3 of the WEQ publication and Version 3.3 of the RMQ publication.
+Ms. Rager reviewed the number of final actions to be included in Version 003.3 of the WEQ publication and Version 3.3 of the RMQ publication.
 She noted that the publication dates for both quadrants have been set for the first quarter of 2020.

 Board of Directors, Board Committee, and Regulatory Updates